idvoretskyi/vim_idv/README.md

 ## About

-An awesome vim configuration that I use every day.
+An awesome vim configuration.
+My awesome.

 ## Screenshot